 Today many people literally live in the virtual world, our perception of the world is extremely influenced by social networks and events in real life depend on what is happening in the feed.
 But more often everything we see on Instagram, Facebook, and other social networks are happy faces and the perfect life of their owners.
 Who are all these people and what lies behind a beautiful embellished photo?
 And what is not less vital, how to react to this, maybe fake, happiness around?

-When the view outside our window is gray and cold and we are sick and tired of the heavy work routine, the Facebook or Instagram feed is full of photographs from the beaches of Egypt, Morocco or Bali, images of gourmet restaurants and charming trips videos, or the pics of stunning beauties in the arms of handsome fit men.Who are all these people?
+When the view outside our window is gray and cold and we are sick and tired of the heavy work routine, the Facebook or Instagram feed is full of photographs from the beaches of Egypt, Morocco or Bali, images of gourmet restaurants and charming trips videos, or the pics of stunning russian girls for marriage in the arms of handsome fit men.Who are all these people?

 Life cannot be put into a single template, so people who choose to make their content vivid and perfect are all different.
 They can be divided into three categories.